KevinKra/AWS_resources/courses/DynamoDB.md

 - **What is a Partition key?**

-  > A simple primary key, composed of one attribute known as the partition key.
+  > A unique attribute used to identify a given item in a table.
+A simple primary key is composed of one attribute known as the partition key.

 - **What is a Composite key?**

   > A Partition Key + a Sort Key.
 Referred to as a composite primary key, this type of key is composed of two attributes.
 The first attribute is the partition key, and the second attribute is the sort key.

-- **In a table that has only a partition key, can two items can have the same partition key value?**
+- **In a table that has only simple primary keys, can two items can share the same primary key value?**

   > No. Each partition key's value is used by DynamoDB's internal hash function to determine where to physically store (partition) the data in memory.
+Two keys sharing the same address would result in a conflict.

-- **In a table that has a partition key _and_ and sort key, are the items sharing the same partition key stored together?**
+- **In a table that uses a partition key _and_ and sort key (composite primary keys), are the items sharing the same partition key stored together?**

   > Yes.
 The partition key is used in the internal hash function in DynamoDB.
 The output of the internal hash function determines the partition (physical storage internal to DynamoDB) in which it is stored.
 All items with the same partition key value are stored together, in sorted order by key value.

 - **Must each primary key be scalar?**

-  > Each primary key attribute must be a scalar (meaning that it can hold only a single value).
+  > Yes.
+Each primary key attribute must be a scalar (meaning that it can hold only a single value).
 The only data types allowed for primary key attributes are string, number, or binary.
 There are no such restrictions for other, non-key attributes.

 - **How does DynamoDB use a partition key's value?**

   > DynamoDB uses the value from the partition key in the internal hash function to determine the physical address in which to store the associated item.

+- **What are the three acceptable types for key values?**

+  > Strings, Numbers, and Binaries.

 - **Why is a partition also called a hash attribute, why is a sort key called a range attribute?**

-  > A partition key is also called a hash attribute because petition keys are used in the internal DynamoDB hashing function that determine the partition in memory for the item.
+  > A partition key is also called a hash attribute because partition keys are used in the internal DynamoDB hashing function that determine the partition in memory for the item.
+Sort keys are used to sort items that share the same address in memory.

 - **Explain how using a composite key provides extra flexibility when querying data.**